HappyFrowl/documentation/Linux/SystemAdministration.md

 * **types of kernels**
   * **monolithic** - all system modules, e.g. device drivers or file systems, run in kernel space
     * Linux is a monolithic kernel
-  * **microkernel** - kernel runs the minimum amount of resources necessary to run fully functional OS
+  * **micro kernel** - kernel runs the minimum amount of resources necessary to run fully functional OS
     * smaller in size
     * more stable
     * worse performance